Aftnet/Network-Simulation/README.md

 By [Alberto Fustinoni](http://aftnet.net)

+Prototype of a networked simulation system, dead reckoning techniques are used to compensate for communication latency between instances and keep them as closely synchronized as possible.
+The application is a hybrid client/server and uses Winsock to interface to the network.

 Use file menu to host a simulation or to connect a server running one.
 On the server, keys WASD can be used to move the user controlled marble around; clients run a parallel simulation kept in sync to the server's but allow no user interaction.